 So, if you’re now interested in planning your next Aruban family vacation, read on for some ideas about where to stay, where to play and where to enjoy a night out.

-The Ritz Kids program at The Ritz-Carlton, Aruba is where the whole family can go all Bill Nye by learning about environmental conservation and wildlife through the resort’s partnership with the famous ocean explorer’s grandson, Jean-Michel Cousteau.
-From $419 per night.
+The Ritz Kids program at the Ritz-Carlton – Aruba is where the whole family can go all “Bill Nye the Science Guy” by learning about environmental conservation and wildlife through the resort’s partnership with the famous ocean explorer’s grandson, Jean-Michel Cousteau.
+Stay for $419 a night.

-Bring your binoculars to Bubali Bird Sanctuary and spot more than 80 species, including skimmers, coots and cormorants.
-Stop by the Butterfly Farm to feed (yes, feed) the delicate insects and watch them whiz by in a flurry of color.
-If you have time, squeeze in a day trip to De Palm Island for a banana boat ride or to try snuba, a cross between snorkeling and scuba diving for families with kids over 8 years old.
+Bring your binoculars to Bubali Bird Sanctuary, and spot more than 80 species, including skimmers, coots and cormorants.
+Stop by the Butterfly Farm to feed (yes, feed) the delicate insects, and watch them whiz by in a flurry of color.
+If you have time, squeeze in a day trip to De Palm Island for a banana-boat ride or to try snuba, a cross between snorkeling and scuba diving for families with kids over 8 years old.

 The weekly, Tuesday-night Bon Bini Festival in Oranjestad is a crowd-pleaser for the over-18 set.
 With steel-drum bands, local dancers and a lively crowd, you can’t help but put down your phones and cut loose.
 Dine at the Flying Fishbone Restaurant – Aruba for a feast with nary a chicken nugget in sight.